Skip to main content

 Here's how to build the right diet and workout routine to lose fat and add muscle at the same time

 What happens if you want to do both simultaneously?
 Can you build muscle and lose fat at the same time?
-Keep reading to learn if you can build muscle while being in a caloric deficit so that you can bulk up and lose fat simultaneously.
+Keep reading to learn how to gain muscle while being in a caloric deficit so that you can bulk up and lose fat simultaneously.

 Body recomposition man with abs.